Skip to Content

 You will find it hard to miss Brighton Palace Pier while searching for things to do in Brighton with kids.
 The pier is packed full of fun things to do and see for all ages of the family, whether you have a toddler or a teenager.

-There are lots of rides and attractions on Brighton pier which is one of the top Brighton kids activities.
-Some of the rides include a mega slide, race cars and spinning saucers.
+There are lots of rides and attractions on Brighton Pier which is one of the top Brighton kids activities.
+Some of the rides include a mega slide, race cars, and spinning saucers.

-There is even a turbo roller coaster for the older children and adults alike if you have some thrill seekers amongst you.
+There is even a turbo roller coaster for older children and adults alike if you have some thrill seekers amongst you.

 Things to do in Brighton with Kids

-There are more places to grab typical pier nibbles and refreshments like chips, ice cream and candy floss along the way.
+There are more places to grab typical pier nibbles and refreshments like chips, ice cream, and candy floss along the way.

-Throughout the year Brighton Pier hosts events such as music festivals, live entertainment and Christmas markets.
+Throughout the year Brighton Pier hosts events such as music festivals, live entertainment, and Christmas markets.

 Things to do in Brighton with Kids

-It is free to walk down the pier and enjoy the sites, however if you purchase a wristband, this gives you access to unlimited rides!
+It is free to walk down the pier and enjoy the sites, however, if you purchase a wristband, this gives you access to unlimited rides!

 When strolling along the promenade, you might come across the Upside Down House.
 This is Britain’s first inverted house for all the fun photography!
-Brighton with kids has so much to offer and this is just another quirky, fun activity.

 Tickets are £5 but children under the age of 3 go for free.